ellysh/video-game-bots/BotsClassification/types-of-bots.md

 ![Out-game Bot Parallel Scheme](outgame-bot-parallel.png)

 Also you can faced with a mention about **clicker** bots.
 This is a special case of the out-game bots that works with a game application in parallel.
-Clicker bot sends the keyboard and mouse events notifications to the game application through a messaging mechanism of the OS.
+Clicker bot sends the keyboard and mouse events notifications to the game application through the system libraries or drivers.

-We will use **community classification** term for naming these three kind of bots.
+We will use **community classification** term for naming these three kinds of bots.

 ## Developers Classification